Newseum: Critical response

 An exhibit at the Newseum discussed the "effort to avoid bias" by journalists.
 It included a 2006 Gallup poll in which 44% of Americans called the media "too liberal" while only 19% found it "too conservative" as well as other comments on possible political media bias, many of which came from Fox News contributors.
 Jonathan Schwarz of Mother Jones criticized the exhibit and called it an example of corporate propaganda from Rupert Murdoch's News Corporation.
 He also argued that most of the U.S. news media is controlled by businesses who shut out stories that would counter their interests.
 Kevin D. Williamson of National Review Online defended the Newseum, calling the criticism "nonsense concentrate" and arguing that media-owning companies have an interest in promoting non-conservative causes.

 Jack Shafer, co-editor of Slate, criticized the Newseum's exhibit about the career of the late NBC reporter Tim Russert.
 He argued that Russert's "mundane" work-space was not worthy of preservation in a museum and that Russert's accomplishments "begin at being a pretty good interviewer and end at having a lot of celebrity friends."
 He concluded that the Newseum is "a place where journalist celebrities begin to be worshipped as miracle-producing saints."

+Despite mixed reviews, the museum drew 1.7 million visitors in its first four years in DC.

 Al Aqsa TV controversy

 In the May 2013 rededication ceremony of the Journalist Memorial, the Newseum first decided to honor two Al Aqsa TV members as part of the memorial, and then withdrew them after criticism from pro-Israeli organizations.
 After a year-long review of the circumstances surrounding their deaths, the Newseum, in partnership with other journalism organizations decided their names would remain on the Journalists Memorial wall.

 Ilene Prusher, columnist for the Israeli newspaper Haaretz, said that the Newseum stepped into the "minefield" of the Arab–Israeli conflict.
 Al-Aqsa TV is affiliated with Hamas in the Gaza Strip, and the two deceased journalists were killed by Israeli fire in a car marked "TV".
 Israeli Defense Forces spokeswoman, Lt.
-Col. Avital Leibovich, said that they were killed deliberately, not accidentally, because they "have relevance to terror activity.”
+Col. Avital Leibovich, said that they were killed deliberately, not accidentally, because they "have relevance to terror activity."

 Nearly all journalistic organizations hold that the men were killed in the line of duty, including the Committee to Protect Journalists, Reporters Without Borders, the International Federation of Journalists and the World Association of Newspapers and News Publishers.
 Human Rights Watch said that their investigation in Gaza showed no evidence that the men were involved in militant activity.
 NBC News chief foreign correspondent Richard Engel said at the Newseum's dedication ceremony that it was difficult to draw the line, and several reporters on the list were Syrians who were also activists who were trying to topple Bashar al-Assad's government.
-David Carr of the New York Times said that "the evidence so far suggests that they were journalists, however partisan.”
+David Carr of the New York Times said that "the evidence so far suggests that they were journalists, however partisan."